Our service now covers areas all across Canada

 If your unit happens to be located outside, it will be important to remove debris that has built up in the condenser or compressor area.
 This can be done by removing the cage from the top of the unit, and then debris or leaves can be vacuumed out or by hand.

 Make sure to never use a pressure washer to clean the inside of the air conditioner, since the pressure will damage the fin.
 Also, keep the surrounding area clean, raking away any leaves or sweeping dust and debris.

-RenoQuotes.com can help you get quotes for.
-By submitting your AC maintenance project to us, we’ll put you in contact with top-rated contractors.
-Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals
+RenoQuotes.com can help you get quotes for your air conditioning project.
+If you submit your project to us, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor

 © 2019 RenoQuotes.com